 Background of brachial plexus surgery in Stockholm

-Front row: Prof. Thomas Carlstedt, Dr Tomas Hultgren
+Front row: Prof. Tomas Carlstedt, Dr Tomas Hultgren

 Surgical treatment of brachial plexus injuries was initiated at the department of Hand Surgery in Stockholm in the early 1980’s, by prof. Thomas Carlstedt, with the assistance of Dr. Tomas Hultgren.